ncsa/junx/README.txt

 SAXFilteredReader (ncsa.xml.saxfilter):
-   This reader sends an XML stream through a SAX parser that can, though a user-provided content handler, alter the stream in near arbitrary ways, such as insert text, skip nodes, or substitute elements with data from another file.
+   This reader sends an XML stream through a SAX parser that can, though a user-provided content handler, alter the stream in near- arbitrary ways, such as insert text, skip nodes, or substitute elements with data from another file.
 The text is that reaches the client through the Reader interface, however, is not a